 If it is not necessary to have a known fixed number of pipeline delays, then there is no limitation on the delay between LOAD-OUT and LOADIN (LOADOUT(1) and LOADOUT(2)).

-LOADIN and Pixel Data must conform to the setup and hold times ( $t_8$ and $t_9$ ).
+LOADIN and Pixel Data must conform to the setup and hold times (t_8 and t_9).

-If, however, it is required that the ADV7150 has a fixed number of pipeline delays ( $t{PD}$ ), LOADOUT and LOADIN must conform to timing specifications $t{10}$ and $\tau$ - $t{11}$ as illustrated in Figures 4 to 7.
+If however, it is required that the ADV7152 has a fixed number of pipeline delays (t{PD}), LOADOUT and LOADIN must conform to timing specifications t{10} and τ - t{11} as illustrated in Figures 4 and 5.